Brighton Sunday Market

 Arrival

-Arrive as early as you like - most stallholders arrive around 6:00am.
 Queue in the back car park off King George Avenue.
-Entry is from sunrise until 7:30am unless the market has reached its capacity (approximately 220 sites).
+Entry is from sunrise until 7:30am unless the market has reached its capacity (approximately 50 sites).
 No additional stallholders will be admitted after 7:30am.

 Departure